eseglem/hass-wattbox/info.md

 _Component to integrate with [WattBox][wattbox]._

+**New in v0.10.0: UI Configuration & Device Registry Support!**

+This component now supports:
+- ✅ **UI-based setup** through the Integrations page
+- ✅ **Device registry** - each WattBox appears as a proper device
+- ✅ **Backward compatibility** with YAML configuration

 This component should work with or without a battery.
 It reports all values available in the API, and creates outlets for each plug based on the API return.

+Each WattBox device now appears as a single device in Home Assistant with all its entities (sensors, binary sensors, switches) grouped underneath it.
+This makes organization much cleaner and provides better device management.

 It also creates a master switch that should function the same as the master switch on the unit.
 It will turn on / off all the switches that the physical switch on the box does.
 You can config that through the UI on the wattbox directly.
 I have not found an API to control it yet.